edwardfxiao/focusme/README.md

 ### Method 2: Export as Application
 #### Option A: Using Script Editor
 1. Open Script Editor
+2. Copy and paste the script code
-2. Go to File > Export
+3. Go to File > Export
-3. Choose "Application" as File Format
+4. Choose "Application" as File Format
-4. Save your app
+5. Save your app

 ⚠️ **Important Note about Permissions:**